biography / bishop harberauthor, mythologist, scholar, and storyteller

 Father of a daughter and two amazing sons, an obsessive collector of books and macabre art, Executive Director for a small, religious non-profit, and a glutton for punishment in academic studies as a lifelong student and educator, Bishop has a passion for the unusual, obscure, and absurd with a flair for romantic horror.
 He spends his days increasing his joy, keeping his zen, and engaging those around him in-person and on Facebook.

 Bishop lives quietly—being legally deaf there is definitely a joke in there somewhere—with his youngest son, a Labrador Retriever and a black cat, and surrounded by incredible amounts of helpful technology.
-In his spare time, and when not writing or going to school, he works for Cupertino’s very own Apple, Inc as a support advisor.
+In his spare time, and when not writing or going to school, he works for Cupertino’s very own Apple, Inc as a support advisor and trainer.

 Bishop started out his writing career in grade school by sending bad poetry to pretty girls with whom he didn’t stand a chance.
 Working his way up to essays on Ayn Rand’s Atlas Shrugged and The Fountainhead—doesn’t every love-shafted young male end up in Rand’s lap?—he wrote vitriolic religious essays and publications throughout the late 1980s and 1990s.